xeroxoid/sc-date-time/README.md

-A LESS/JS fork of scDateTime by SimonC
+A LESS/JS fork of scDateTime by SimeonC
 ===========